Escalante Grand Staircase UT 4/23-27/2025

 Bivy

 Borah Gear Cuben Bivy.
-Adds wind & splash protection, keeps my sleep gear clean & contained, and adds about 5F of warmth when fully zipped.
+Adds insect, wind & splash protection, keeps my sleep gear clean & contained, and adds about 5F of warmth when fully zipped.
 Pairs well with my minimalist shelter.

 - oz